 2) The UK lags behind its European neighbours in the number of women engineers in particular (at just 9%) but engineers from Black, Asian, and minority ethnic communities are even less well represented.

-This event will provide the opportunity to consider 'what works' but it is also about what might or might not reproduce structural inequalities, discrimination and problematic ways of working.
-Motivated by presentations from experts in the field of education, engineering and professionals with varied expertise in the field, we aim to share creative ideas to improve the situation with an ultimate aim to promote equality, diversity and inclusion.
+This event provided the opportunity to consider 'what works' but it was also about what might or might not reproduce structural inequalities, discrimination and problematic ways of working.
+Motivated by presentations from experts in the field of education, engineering and professionals with varied expertise in the field, we shared creative ideas to improve the situation with an ultimate aim to promote equality, diversity and inclusion.

-This event is open to everyone with an interest in engineering education and/or equality, diversity and inclusion.
-The event is funded by the ESRC, Jaguar Land Rover, the Women’s Engineering Society, IBM UK Ltd. and AEON Engineering Ltd.
+This event was open to everyone with an interest in engineering education and/or equality, diversity and inclusion.
+The event was funded by the ESRC, Jaguar Land Rover, the Women’s Engineering Society, IBM UK Ltd. and AEON Engineering Ltd.

 This event was part of the ‘Special Project Unsettling Understandings of Maths Anxiety’ and the day provided a critical insight into research on mathematics anxiety, including closely related concepts such as identity, emotions and dispositions.